Rigid inner forms over local function fields: The local transfer factor

 \begin{proof} By assumption we already have an admissible isomorphism $T_{H} \to T_{G}$, where $T_{G}$ is a maximal $F$-torus of $G$.
-It is easy to see that it then suffices to find an admissible embedding of $T_{G}$ into $G^{*}$.
-We can always do this, since $G^{*}$ is quasi-split and $F$ is a non-archimedean local field, see for example \cite{Tasho2}, Lemma 3.2.2. \end{proof}
+It is easy to see that it then suffices to find an admissible embedding of $T_{G}$ into $G^{*}$, which is immediate from Lemma \ref{kottlem} (applied to $i = \restr{\psi}{T_{G}}$). \end{proof}